Louisiana World Exposition

 A closer look at the stamp…

 The 20¢ Louisiana World Expo stamp was issued on May 11, 1984 – the day before the expo opened.
 The International Trade Mart was the location for the First Day of Issue ceremony.
 The theme of the Expo, “The World of Rivers – Fresh Waters as a Source of Life,” is reflected in the design of the stamp.
 Artist Chuck Ripper created a southern bayou scene with some of its inhabitants.
 The stamp shows some of the many different creatures that depend on fresh water to live and must share its supply in order to survive.
 The birds pictured are the anhinga, prothonotary warbler, tricolor heron, and Canada goose.
-Some of the fish found in the bayou’s waters, such as the chain pickerel, largemouth bass, and the golden shiner can also be found on the stamp.
+A chain pickerel, largemouth bass, and golden shiner, fish found in the bayou’s waters, can also be found on the stamp.
 In addition, a southern-leopard frog, southern-painted turtle, and Louisiana crayfish are depicted too.